Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 Without water, a trapped bird will start to feel weak anywhere between 1 to 20 hours after getting stuck.
 Without access to food, a trapped bird will only live between 1 to 3 days.

-So, if you suspect a bird is trapped in a hard to reach area of the house, you should try to save it immediately.
+So, if you suspect a bird is trapped in a hard-to-reach area of the house, you should try to save it immediately.
 Call a professional if the bird has gotten stuck in an area that you will not be able to free him from on your own.

 How to Prevent Birds From Entering the Garage